Coiot/cbr-main/src/albums/s2/episode8.md

   - scene_number: 36
     scene_title: "Razing Bran"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene36.jpg
     narration: "<p>Over in the Battle for the Gobi, PARG captures-- and razes --Erdene Zuu from the Northern Yuan.
-Kolchak’s army does not appear to have taken too many hits in the assault, but Mandukhai’s forces are howling, and his core largely undefended.
+Kolchak’s army does not appear to have taken too many hits in the assault, but Mandukhai’s forces are howling, and her core largely undefended.
 To make matters worse, there also appears to be a rather large horde of mixed units filing in from the east towards Bayan Tumen out of Yuan Classic™.</p>"
   - scene_number: 37
     scene_title: "A Ponderous Hajj"
     slide_url: https://cdn.civbattleroyale.tv/cbrx-season2-episode8-scene37.jpg